magento/devdocs/guides/v2.2/magento-functional-testing-framework/release-2/commands/robo.md

 #### generate

-Generate PHP code from test defined in XML files.
+Generate PHP code from the tests defined in XML files.
 Path to a directory with generated tests:  `tests/functional/Magento/FunctionalTest/_generated/`.

 `generate:tests`   | Generate all tests based on specific module load order of the Magento instance